hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 #### SSI events type
 There are three types of events/operations for `SSI` entries.

-Event Name     | Protubuf | Description
+Event Name     | Protobuf | Description
 -------------- | -------- |-------------
 Create SSI     | `E-1`    | Create a new `SSI` (and `DID`) identifier.
 Update SSI     | `E-2`    | Builds a chain of `SSI` events to update the state of the `SSI` identifier.
 Deactivate SSI | `E-6`    | Deactivate `SSI` identifier.
-This is a end stat and can no longer be activated.
+This is an end stat and can no longer be activated.

 ```mermaid
 ---